 I’m young and healthy – why do I need life insurance?

-Life insurance is designed to protect your loved ones – and pay off your debts – if you pass away unexpectedly.
-Accidents do happen, and if you have a mortgage or dependents, life insurance is a good idea whatever your age.
+Life insurance is designed to protect your loved ones and pay off your debts if you pass away unexpectedly.
+Accidents do happen, and if you have a mortgage or dependants, life insurance is a good idea whatever your age.

-A life insurance policy for young adults gives you the peace of mind of knowing that your loved ones will be ok financially should something happen, and can cost as little as a few pounds a month.
+A life insurance policy for young adults gives you the peace of mind of knowing that your loved ones will be okay financially should something happen, and it can cost as little as a few pounds a month.

 How can I find the best life insurance for young adults?

-Decreasing term, level term, whole-of-life… there are lots of different types of life insurance to choose between.
-Which one you need depends on your individual circumstances, so check out our life insurance guides to find the best fit.
-Then use our comparison service to take out cheap life insurance for young adults.
+There are lots of different types of life insurance for young people.
+These include decreasing term, level term, and whole-of-life.
+Which one you need depends on your individual circumstances.
+Reading our life insurance guides may help you find the best fit.
+Our comparison service can then help you find affordable life insurance for young adults.

 Other things to think about when choosing the best life insurance for under 30s include:

-A joint life insurance policy that covers you and your spouse/partner can prove a cheaper option than buying two separate policies.
-Remember though that if one of you passes on, the other will receive a payout, but will be left without cover.
-And if you both die in an accident, for example, your dependents will receive just one payout
+A joint life insurance policy that covers you and your spouse/partner an prove a cheaper option than buying two separate policies.
+Remember, though, that if one of you passes on, the other will receive a pay-out, but will be left without cover.
+And if you both die in an accident, for example, your dependants will receive just one pay-out.

 What if I didn’t take out life insurance while I’m young?